Juke34/fix-anaconda-licensing-issues/docs/en/index.md

     - your organization has fewer than 200 employees, or
     - Your organization is exempt (e.g. students or educational institutions, provided it is used for program-based courses).

-## My organization has more than 200 employees, how can I avoid licensed items?
+## How can I avoid licensed items?

 * **Ban Anaconda Distribution**
     Turn to other alternatives: Miniconda or preferably Miniforge. <[see here](./pages/conda-distrib)>